-The Townsend / Great Smokies KOA did provide a stay in a rental cabin to facilitate this review.
+The Townsend / Great Smokies KOA did provide a stay in a rental Townsend KOA Cabin to facilitate this review.

 Family Vacation To Townsend And The Great Smoky Mountains